How to install an 18 inch spare wheel in a Mazda CX-3

 Remove the subwoofer from the boot.

-Remove the expanded polystyrene pieces from the boot.
+Remove the expanded polystyrene pieces from the boot (these will be replaced with new ones).

 Remove the cover from the right-hand side of the boot space and install the scissor jack with the jack bolt as per instructions in the vehicle owner’s manual.
 Replace the cover.